jhudsl/tidyversecourse/docs/04-dataviz.md

 While we have focused on figures here so far, tables can be incredibly informative at a glance too.
 If you are looking to display summary numbers, **a table can also visually display information**.

-Using this same data set, we can use a table to get a quick breakdown of how many males and females there are in the data set and what percentage of each gender there is.
+Using this same dataset, we can use a table to get a quick breakdown of how many males and females there are in the dataset and what percentage of each gender there is.

 A few things to keep in mind when making tables is that it's best to: